rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 ### Persistence Model

-The Brightness and Color of Front Panel `LED`s would be persisted if the `Caller` sets the persistence parameter to True while invoking corresponding `dsSetFPDBrightness` and `dsSetFPDColor` `API`s
+The Brightness and Color of Front Panel `LED`s would be persisted if the `Caller` sets the persistence parameter to True while invoking corresponding `dsSetFPDBrightness` and `dsSetFPDColor` `API`s.

 ## Non-functional requirements

 ### Logging and debugging requirements

 This interface is required to support DEBUG, INFO and ERROR messages.
-INFO and DEBUG should be disabled by default and enabled when required
+INFO and DEBUG should be disabled by default and enabled when required.

 ### Memory and performance requirements

-This interface is required to not cause excessive memory and CPU utilization
+This interface is required to not cause excessive memory and `CPU` utilization.

 ### Quality Control

-- This interface is required to perform static analysis, our preferred tool is Coverity
+- This interface is required to perform static analysis, our preferred tool is Coverity.
 - Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as error
+All warnings are required to be treated as errors.
-- Copyright validation is required to be performed, e.g.: Black duck, and FossID
+- Copyright validation is required to be performed, e.g.: Black duck, and FossID.
-- Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions
+- Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
-- `HAL` Tests will endeavour to create worst case scenarios to assist investigations
+- `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
-- Improvements by any party to the testing suite are required to be fed back
+- Improvements by any party to the testing suite are required to be fed back.

 ### Licensing

-The `HAL` implementation is expected to released under the Apache License 2.0
+The `HAL` implementation is expected to released under the Apache License 2.0.

 ### Build Requirements

-The source code must build into shared library `libdshal.so`.This shared library is for all `DS HAL` modules and Front Panel is a part of it.
-The build mechanism must be independent of Yocto
+The source code must build into a shared library for Device Settings as Front Panel Display is a part of Device Settings and must be named as `libdshal.so`.
+The build mechanism shall be independent of Yocto.

 ### Variability Management

-Any changes in the `API`s should be reviewed and approved by the component architects
+Any changes in the `API`s should be reviewed and approved by the component architects.`DeviceSettings Front Panel Display` should return the dsERR_OPERATION_NOT_SUPPORTED error code if any of the interface APIs are not supported by the underlying hardware.

 ### Platform or Product Customization